mbensmida/sphinx-poc/docs/Administration/WebDAV.rst

 hierarchical content servers via HTTP.
 It is possible to add and remove documents or a set of documents from a path on the server.

-    **Note**

-    If you add some documents (by uploading) via WebDAV, you should check carefully its version history.
-See `Document Versioning <#PLFUserGuide.ManagingYourDocuments.WorkingWithBasicActions.ActivatingVersion.AddingVersion.ViaWebDAV>`__
-    for more details.
+.. note:: If you add some documents (by uploading) via WebDAV, you should check carefully its version history.
+See :ref:`Document Versioning <via-webdav>` for more details.

 **What is WebDAV?**